The Parent Trap II: Writing

 The idea of a second film was announced in 1985.
 On her interview with Good Morning America that year, Mills wasn't sure about reprising her role as the twins: "I was astonished.
 I thought what they wanted to do was try to repeat the original film in some way.
 I wasn't too sure that was a very good idea.
-It was a good film, and it has passed the test of time", Mills said to the Chicago Sun-Times.
+It was a good film and it has passed the test of time," Mills said to the Chicago Sun-Times.
 She also further explained about her involvement in the sequel: "I did hesitate before saying yes, first because it was always my favorite film and I wasn't sure about making a sequel.
 Second, because it's taken me so long to try to break away from my Disney image.
 It's been a real impediment toward getting the kind of roles I want.
 But everyone at Disney was so enthusiastic about the project that I finally agreed to do it.
-And I think it's turned out well".
+And I think it's turned out well."
 The film was written by Stuart Krieger.
-In the original draft of the script, Sharon was originally going to have a son, instead of a daughter like she does in the film.
+In the original draft of the script, Sharon was going to have a son, instead of a daughter like in the film.
 This was changed when rewrites of the script were ordered.
-The names of Nikki Ferris and Mary Grand are the same names of the characters that Mills portrayed in the Disney films The Moon-Spinners and In Search of the Castaways.
+The names of Nikki Ferris and Mary Grand are the names of the characters that Mills portrayed in the Disney films The Moon-Spinners and In Search of the Castaways.
 Director Ronald F. Maxwell revealed that this was a homage to Mills' films with The Walt Disney Company.
 The characters of Walter and Lillian Elias are named after Walt Disney and his wife (Disney's full name was Walter Elias Disney; Lillian was his wife's name).

 Filming

 Ronald F. Maxwell was chosen to direct this sequel, taking over from the original's director David Swift.
 When the film premiered on the Disney Channel, a documentary titled On Location: Parent Trap II accompanied it.
 The documentary included footage of Mills as she describes the production of the film and her history with the Disney films.
-Filming took place for three weeks in the Tampa area.
-The exteriors of Robert E. Lee Elementary and the interiors of Mitchell Elementary were used as the summer school that Nikki and Mary both attend.
+Filming took place for three weeks in Tampa.
+The interiors of Robert E. Lee Elementary and the exteriors of Mitchell Elementary were used as the summer school that Nikki and Mary both attend.
 The film was shot in 18 days.
-Mills said that "I never worked so hard in my life".

-A local Publix was used as the grocery store where Susan and Sharon narrowly miss meeting each other.
-It has been remodeled drastically since filming had wrapped.
+Mills said that "I never worked so hard in my life."
+A local Publix on Gandy Boulevard was used as the grocery store where Susan and Sharon narrowly miss meeting each other.
+It has since been torn down and rebuilt twice.